 Failing to account for migration could bias the estimates.
 Given data limitations, it is impossible to determine the districts where respondents were born or where they lived during their childhood or teenage years.
-Consequently, individuals who ever lived in another district are assigned incorrect civil conflict exposure values.
-We compare the descriptive statistics for migrants and non-migrants using a DHS data variable noting the number of years a respondent has lived in her current home.
-On average, migrant women have higher rates of childhood history of PCA and PCA-use.
-Moreover, migration and civil conflict exposure are positively correlated; an estimated 435 communities were abandoned as a result of Peru's civil conflict (Gallegos, 2012).
-Consequently, if the bias resulting from the inclusion of migrants in the analysis is accounted for, then the estimates on Tables III and IV will be even more negative.
+Consequently, individuals who ever lived in another district may be assigned incorrect civil conflict exposure values.
+We compare the descriptive statistics for migrants and non-migrants using a DHS data variable noting the number of years a respondent has lived in her current home, see Table A.IV in the Appendix.
+On average, migrant women have higher rates of childhood history of PCA and PCA-use.23 Moreover, migration and civil conflict exposure are positively correlated: an estimated 435 communities were abandoned as a result of Peru's civil conflict (Gallegos, 2012).
+Consequently, if the bias resulting from the inclusion of migrants in the analysis is accounted for, then the estimates on Tables III and IV will